swagger-api/swagger-editor/README.md

 ### Installation

-SwaggerIDE is currently hosted on [GitHub packages registry](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).
+SwaggerEditor is currently hosted on [GitHub packages registry](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).
-For installing SwaggerIDE npm package from GitHub packages registry, create `.npmrc` file in your current directory and add the following line to it:
+For installing SwaggerEditor npm package from GitHub packages registry, create `.npmrc` file in your current directory and add the following line to it:

 ```